waku-org/pm/draft-roadmap/introduce_mixnet_for_message_sending.md

 **Feature**: [Mix](/FURPS/core/mix.md)

 **FURPS**:
 - F1.
-Relay nodes can mount mixnet protocol, acting as entry, exit or mixnet nodes
+Relay nodes can mount mixnet protocol, acting as entry, exit or mixnet nodes.
 - F2.
-Nodes can discover mixnet relay and exit nodes using existing peer discovery mechanisms
+Nodes can discover mixnet relay and exit nodes using available peer discovery mechanisms.
 - F3.
-Client nodes can send lightpush requests over the mixnet before delivery to a service node
+Client nodes can send light push requests over the mixnet before delivery to a service node.
 - F4.
-Client nodes can receive a response to a lightpush request over the mixnet
+Client nodes can receive a response to a light push request over the mixnet.

 **Checklist**:
 - [ ] Specs: link to specs